 Our Religious Education program for kindergarten through 5th-grade children consists of classes and activities designed to create a safe and nurturing place for them to learn, grow, blossom and flourish.
 Children are a vital part of this unique intergenerational community of free thinkers seeking truth and valuing justice and compassion in our daily lives.

-In previous years, our program has consisted of annual rotating curriculum pillars which focused our religious learning.
+Our program has often consisted of annual rotating curriculum pillars which focused our religious learning.
 These pillars included World Religions, Unitarian Universalism, Peace and Social Justice, Our Jewish and Christian Heritage and The Interdependent Web of Life.
+Our 2016-17 church year used a social justice curriculum based on the Harry Potter book series.

 Our underlying goal for all curricula is to use our UU Principles to explore the UU ideals of freedom, reason and tolerance while encouraging personal exploration and spiritual growth.